techidaily/site-facebook/source/_posts/latest-watches-on-facebook-unveiled.md

 ## How to View Recently Watched Facebook Videos on the Web

  Facebook has an Activity log that lets you review and manage all your activities on the platform.
-You can use the Activity log to[find videos on Facebook](https://www.makeuseof.com/tag/how-to-find-videos-on-facebook/) , manage recently watched videos,[delete Facebook post comments](https://www.makeuseof.com/how-to-delete-facebook-post-comment/) , and much more.
+You can use the Activity log to [find videos on Facebook](https://www.makeuseof.com/tag/how-to-find-videos-on-facebook/) , manage recently watched videos,[delete Facebook post comments](https://www.makeuseof.com/how-to-delete-facebook-post-comment/) , and much more.

  Here's how to access Facebook's Activity log section on the web and view your recently watched videos: